RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/docs/schedule_sensor.md

 One sensor, updated every minute, is created per SkyQ device (not Minis) when 'Get Live Record Status' is enabled.
 The sensor shows the following items:
 - Status
-  - 'Scheduled' - There is an item scheduled in the future to record
+  - 'scheduled' - There is an item scheduled in the future to record
-  - 'Scheduled - off' - There is an item scheduled but the box is switched off
+  - 'recording' - There is an item being recorded currently
-  - 'None' - Nothing is scheduled
+  - 'none' - Nothing is scheduled
+- Box State - Powered on/off state
 - Scheduled Start Time (UTC)
 - Scheduled End Time (UTC)
 - Scheduled Title